I’m always so amazed at how much God can teach us through the most ordinary things in our lives.

 My heart was broken the times my cat Boots was in physical pain or when he was depressed after he was separated from his sister.
 We may feel silly or dramatic for feeling this way and think it is something that God wouldn’t care about.

 But, again, we are in His image and He has the same emotions.
 God loves animals more than you or I or anyone at PETA ever could.
 He created animals.
 If we feel horrible when bad things happen to them, then imagine how much more it hurts Him.

-Once, Boots snuck outside and was lost for three days.
-He thought he was having the time of his life chasing lizards and girl cats around the neighborhood.
-He didn’t know his life was in danger and that he could die from lack of water, a larger animal, or get ran over by a car.
+One time Boots snuck outside and was lost for three days.
+He thought he was having the time of his life, chasing lizards and girl cats around the neighborhood.
+He didn’t know his life was in danger and that he could die from a lack of water, a wild animal, or get run over by a car.
 He could have come back home anytime or came to my voice when I went calling him.

 Though I knew he didn’t really want to, I still searched for him intensely because I didn’t want him to be harmed.
 Because I love him and didn’t want to be separated from him forever.
 When I finally found him and he saw me, he wouldn't stop yelping in joy.
 In the same way, God seeks us even when we don’t know we’re lost.

 “For the Son of Man has come to seek and to save that which was lost.”
 Luke 19:10

 Sometimes Boots meows and follows me around begging for my attention or a treat and I love every minute of it.
 Because cats usually have such an independent, do-things-on-my-own attitude, I enjoy the times he willfully comes to me and needs me.

 I think humans are the same way – so independent, trying to take everything on ourselves.
 But when we look to God for help and He has our full attention, He is delighted by our gesture and blesses us.

 “If humans, being sinful, know how to give good gifts to your children, how much more will your heavenly Father give good gifts to those who ask him?”
 Matthew 7:11